GM heralded this plant as a model for its electric car future. Then its batteries started exploding.

 Why batteries explode

-Late this summer, Chevy Bolt owners received a notice from GM: They were not to park their cars within 50 feet of other vehicles.
+Late last summer, Chevy Bolt owners received a notice from GM: They were not to park their cars within 50 feet of other vehicles.
 They shouldn’t charge their cars overnight.
 Fully charged vehicles, GM said, should not be kept in garages.

-The recall of the Bolt covered all of the roughly 141,000 models GM had ever built.
-The company identified the issue as the presence of dual defects that led battery materials to make contact with one another and the components to spontaneously combust.
+The recall of the Bolt covered all of the roughly 141,000 units GM had ever built.
+The company identified the issue as dual defects that led battery materials to make contact with one another and the components to combust spontaneously.

-It’s a danger that comes directly from the core challenge of creating electric vehicle batteries: the competition to pack more and more energy into them.
+It’s a danger that comes directly from the core challenge of creating electric-vehicle batteries: the competition to pack more and more energy into them.

-Car buyers want their electric cars to mirror the convenience of gas-powered vehicles, with around 400 miles of range so they can minimize visits to charging stations or plug-ins at home — even if long road trips represent a sliver of their driving.
+Car buyers want their electric cars to mirror the convenience of gasoline-powered vehicles, with about 400 miles of range so they can minimize visits to charging stations or plug-ins at home — even if long road trips represent only a sliver of their driving.

-That has carmakers in a 21st-century space race to pack as much energy density into their battery cells as possible, maximizing range and performance.
+That has carmakers in a 21st-century space race to pack as much energy density as possible into their battery cells, maximizing range and performance.

-Even as automakers seek to phase out gasoline engines en masse, high-voltage car batteries remain in their early stages of mass production.
-Many are experimenting with new technologies and battery chemistries.
+Even as automakers seek to phase out gasoline engines altogether, high-voltage car batteries remain in their early stages of mass production.
+Many manufacturers are experimenting with new technologies and battery chemistries.
 While they do so, they are discovering defects — some of which can prove catastrophic.

 Late in 2020, a Tesla Model S fire in a San Francisco Bay area residential garage blew the metal garage doors off and spread from one Tesla to another, causing more than $1 million in damage.
-Incidences of fire with no apparent external cause have been documented in at least five Tesla Model S vehicles.
+Instances of fire with no apparent external cause have been documented in at least five Tesla Model S vehicles.

-Electric car battery explosions can release massive amounts of energy — and the fires can burn for hours, stretching longer and registering hotter temperatures than fires in cars with internal combustion engines.
+The explosion of an electric car battery can release a massive amount of energy — and the resulting fire can burn for hours, stretching longer and registering hotter than a fire in a car with an internal-combustion engine.

 “Battery fires can take up to 24 hours to extinguish,” according to an emergency response guide for the Model S on Tesla’s website.
 “Consider allowing the battery to burn while protecting exposures.”

 GM’s recall, despite its scale and significance to the company, arose from a dozen isolated instances of fire with no external cause.
 It was a worst-case scenario for the company, which has partnered with an experienced battery maker, South Korea-based LG, to power its electric fleet.
-GM says LG has instituted new controls to ensure the fiasco doesn’t happen again.
+GM says LG has instituted new controls to ensure that the fiasco doesn’t happen again.
 LG, which has made batteries for the Bolt’s entire run, is reimbursing GM for nearly $2 billion in costs associated with the recall.

-Electric vehicle fires can erupt from an electrical short within a single cell — a cylinder or a pouch that stores energy to be consumed by the car.
+An electric-vehicle fire can erupt from an electrical short within a single cell — a cylinder or pouch that stores energy to be consumed by the car.
 A car’s battery pack consists of hundreds or even thousands of cells, which might look to the untrained eye like AA batteries or laptop batteries.
-The cells carry a charge because of interactions between the highly reactive materials inside of them.
+The cells carry a charge because of interactions between the highly reactive materials inside them.

 Inside the cell, there are three main components: the cathode, or positively charged electrode that stores lithium; the anode, or negatively charged electrode that stores lithium; and a highly flammable electrolyte, which helps lithium ions travel through the cell.
-As the lithium ions go from one side to another, through charging or discharging, electrons go free to an external circuit, powering the car.
+As the lithium ions go from one side to another — through charging or discharging — electrons are released to an external circuit, powering the car.

-In the middle of the cell, a porous physical separator “acts as an electrical barrier,” allowing the “selective transport” of lithium ions and preventing the anode and cathode from touching, said Jeff Sakamoto, professor of mechanical engineering and materials science at the University of Michigan College of Engineering.
+In the middle of the cell, a porous physical separator “acts as an electrical barrier,” allowing the “selective transport” of lithium ions and preventing the anode and cathode from touching, said Jeff Sakamoto, a professor of mechanical engineering and materials science at the University of Michigan College of Engineering.
 When those components make contact, the consequences can be extreme.

 “Both surfaces are electrically conductive,” Sakamoto said.
-If they physically touch, “then they short-circuit.”
+If they touch, “then they short-circuit.”

-That’s cause for concern when it happens, but it’s not yet a catastrophe.
+When that happens, it’s cause for concern but not yet a catastrophe.

-In the densely packed cell, a short leads to the release of heat.
-When too much heat is released from a cell, it can ignite another, and then the combined heat can ignite others in a chain reaction known as “thermal runaway.”
+In the densely packed cell, a short circuit leads to the release of heat.
+A large release of heat from a cell can ignite another, and the combined heat can ignite others in a chain reaction known as “thermal runaway.”

 In GM’s case, “cooling pillows” surround the pouch-shaped cells to prevent too much heat from being released between them.
-But they’re not meant to fend against thermal events so far outside of normal operating conditions.
+But they’re not meant to defend against thermal events so far outside normal operating conditions.

 “If there’s enough heat it creates, it starts to boil the electrolyte,” Sakamoto said, adding that a puncture in the seal can lead to ignition.
 “So now you have a recipe for combustion when you have heat, you have a combustible liquid and then some kind of puncture to the cell or packaging — now you have exposure to the air, oxygen.”

-GM says there were two defects in Chevy Bolt batteries, which probably aided the spread of heat and the sudden release of energy: a torn anode tab and a folded separator.
-Essentially there was no longer a reliable barrier preventing the cathode and anode materials from interacting.
+GM says there were two defects in Chevy Bolt batteries that probably aided the spread of heat and the sudden release of energy: a torn anode tab and a folded separator.
+Essentially, there was no longer a reliable barrier preventing the cathode and anode materials from interacting.

 “The battery explodes,” Sakamoto said.
-“The adjacent cells explode too.”
+“The adjacent cells explode, too.”

-GM has been hit hardest by fire concerns — but Audi and Hyundai have also had to recall EVs over fire risks.
+GM has been hit hardest by fire concerns — but Audi and Hyundai also have recalled EVs over fire risks.

-As the company addresses the issues with the Bolt, it has shut down the factory here.
+As GM addresses the issues with the Bolt, it has shut down the factory here.
 And the future of the Bolt, the first realization of GM’s vision for the coming decade, has been thrust into uncertainty.

 A fight for raw materials